damienmaguire/Tesla-Model-3-Drive-Unit/README.md

 <br>More updates and video to following including testing in a M3 front DU.

 18/11/20 : Uploaded spreadsheet work in progress for mapping the pin assignments of the TMS320F28377D MCU.

+21/11/20 : Discovered an eeprom on the back of the pcb.
+Logic analyser captures uploaded.